GarryChen-site/binarymusings/content/posts/rust/rust-quickly-start-17.md

 This leads to the allocation of new heap memory, and then the original ctrl table and corresponding key-value data are moved to the new memory.
 In this example, because char and i32 implement the Copy trait, it's a copy operation; if the key type were String, only the 24-byte structure (ptr|cap|len) of the String would be moved, and the actual memory of the String would not need to change.

 During the moving process, **hash reallocation** is involved.
-As shown in the figure below, you can see that the relative positions and their ctrl bytes for 'a' / 'c' haven't changed, but after recalculating the hash, the ctrl byte and position of 'b' have changed.
+As shown in the figure below, you can see that the relative positions and their ctrl bytes for 'a' / 'c' haven't changed, but after recalculating the hash, the ctrl byte and position of 'b' have changed:

 ![hash reallocation](images/rust-quick/rust-17-06.png)